What is Frozen Shoulder? What You Need to Know About Adhesive Capsulitis

 Simple range-of-motion exercises have been found to be extremely effective for patients suffering during various stages of physical therapy.
 The more you do them, both in physical therapy session and at home, the more quickly your shoulder is likely to “thaw.”

 Some patients may need prescription medication during the “freezing” stage to cope with intense pain.
 Otherwise, OTC ibuprofen can often help.
-If physical therapy and the passage of time don’t find patients recovered after two years or so, surgery or
+If physical therapy and the passage of time don’t find patients recovered after two years or so, surgery or stem cell therapy may be an option.

 It’s not always clear what causes frozen shoulder.
 Risk factors include being over 40, having a previous shoulder injury, and having primary conditions such as diabetes.
 Whatever the underlying cause, it may be comforting to know that most patients eventually recover from frozen shoulder even without treatment.
 But why prolong the pain and loss of function?
 BackFit can provide an assessment of your condition, and help get you started on a course of physical therapy that can speed your recovery.